Presidential Memorandum on Military Service by Transgender Individuals (2018): Lawsuits

 On April 13, 2018, the policy was stayed in Karnoski vs. Trump (Western District of Washington), when the court ruled that the 2018 memorandum essentially repeated the same issues as its predecessor order from 2017, that transgender service members (and transgender individuals as a class) were a protected class entitled to strict scrutiny of adverse laws (or at worst, a quasi-suspect class), and ordered that matter continue to a full trial hearing on the legality of the proposed policy.
-The government has petitioned the US Supreme Court in November 2018 to reverse the stay while the cases are pending.
+The government petitioned the US Supreme Court in November 2018 to reverse the stay while the cases are pending.
 The Court, in a 5–4 order along ideological lines issued in January 2019, agreed to lift the stay while they continued to deliberate on the merits of the cases.

 Repeal

 On January 25, 2021, President Joe Biden held a meeting with Secretary of Defense Lloyd Austin and afterwards signed an executive order which lifted the transgender military ban.